MrYsLab/pymata-express/docs/pin_modes.md

 **Notes:**

-You may reset the differential value by calling this method again with new a differntial value.
+You may reset the differential value by calling this method again with a new differential value.

 ### set_pin_mode_i2c
 ```python